Massage vs. Fascia Release | Nervous System Reset

 • Reduce cortisol, the body’s primary stress hormone

-Fascia-focused work, such as Rolfing® Structural Integration or myofascial release, may look similar to massage from the outside — a practitioner applying touch with hands, elbows, or tools.
-But the intention and the impact are very different.
+Fascia-focused work, such as Rolfing Structural Integration or Myofascial Release, may look similar to a massage from the outside, but the intention and the impact are very different.

 • Restore tissue glide between layers that have become “stuck”